zhnxin/fallingball/README.md

 - [x] Block
 - [x] Power Recorder
 - [x] Main State
-- [ ] Basic sould effects
+- [x] Basic sould effects

 ## short view

 The game is nearly completed with a little modification to be more enjoyable.
-As for recentlty, it's a little bit difficult for me.
+As for this currelt version, it's a little bit difficult for me.Otherwise,the best scre for me is 20 by recently.
+Enjoy youself. ^_^

 ![game](./images/game.gif)